plutarc

 Before you begin, make sure you have:

-• An account on a supported exchange (currently BitMEX).
+• An account on a supported exchange (currently BitMEX, Bybit, Binance, Kraken, OKX, KuCoin, Deribit, Gemini, Phemex, and WooX).
 See the Exchanges guide for setup instructions.

 • An API key on that exchange with trading permissions enabled — never enable withdrawal permissions.

-• A plutarc subscription.
-You can sign up and choose a plan on the pricing page.
+• A plutarc account with prepaid balance.
+You can sign up on the pricing page.

 Create Your Account

 Sign up using your email or a social login provider.
-After creating your account, choose a subscription plan.
-Each plan determines how many bots, API keys, and strategy templates you can use — see Account & Billing for plan details.
+After creating your account, top up your prepaid balance.
+There are no plan tiers or limits on bots, API keys, or templates — see Account & Billing for plan details.

 Add an API Key